-The Board of Directors has recommended the resolution set out at Item No. 4 of the Notice for approval of the members by way of an Ordinary Resolution respectively at the ensuing AGM.
+Mr. Mukerjee holds the position of Managing Director of HeidelbergCement India Limited ('HCIL') and Zuari Cement ('ZCL') (Subsidiaries of Heidelberg Materials Group).
+The Board of Directors has recommended the resolution as set out at Item no. 3 of the Notice for approval of the members at the ensuing AGM.